cjrequena/cjrequena.github.io/_posts/en/2025-08-27-dissecting-bitcoin-block-en.md

 **Structure of a Bitcoin Block**

-A Bitcoin block has two main parts:
+A Bitcoin block has two main parts **The Block Header and The Block Body**

 **Block Header**